jalanb/pym/docs/index.rst

 What is pym?
 ------------

-pym helps with editing code, not text.
+pym helps with editing code, not text, :ref:`java_rst`.

-(No Java neither.)

 pym knows what code is, from a programmer's POV: controlled flow of data through controlled manipulations.